armcortex3445/java-convenience-store-7-armcortex3445/README.md

 - [x] buy product with returning receipt and decreasing count
 - [x] estimate result of promoted product when promotion is applied based on Date
 - [x] return count of product which is not applied to promotion
+- [ ] check whether product is 0 or not

 ### Promotion
 - [x] represent Promotion